fengkx/cjsa/README.md

 Some useful internals scripts in `internals/scripts` to help maintaining this packages

-After bundling the package, packages `@cjsa/*` will be published to npm. testing is enforce by using `prepack` npm script.
+After bundling the package, packages `@cjsa/*` will be published to npm. testing is enforce by using `postpack` npm script.

 ## Contribute